-One of the main advantages faxing boasts over other forms of transmitting methods is its safety and security features.
-In many regards, fax services offer far more robust data protection features than newer messaging technologies like emails.
+One of the main advantages faxing has over other methods of transmitting data is its security features.
+Fax services offer far more robust data protection than newer messaging technologies like emails.

-Unlike other methods, faxing medical records and other confidential documents keep all the sensitive information private with end-to-end encryption.
-When you send your documents, they do not go through a series of various networks, which then decreases the risk of your data being hacked or compromised.
-And for this reason alone, fax use continues to grow after all these years, especially in industries like healthcare and legal that deal with private information on a regular basis.
+When faxing medical records and confidential documents, these services keep all sensitive information private with end-to-end encryption.
+This means that your fax does not go through a series of various networks, which then decreases the risk of your data being hacked or compromised.

-When faxing medical records and other sensitive files, it is important to have a comprehensive understanding of HIPAA faxing policy and the best compliance practices.
-This can save you a whole lot of hassle and stress.
-If you familiarize yourself with these, you can avoid paying a dizzying amount of penalties (that can reach up to $50,000) if you violate any of the HIPAA rules.
+When faxing medical records and other sensitive files, it is important to have a comprehensive understanding of HIPAA standards and best practices.
+This can save you a whole lot of stress when sending documents via online fax.
+If you familiarize yourself with these, you can avoid paying a dizzying amount in penalties if you violate any of the HIPAA rules.

 A HIPAA fax cover sheet is an important piece of document that aims to protect the information being transmitted.
 It’s the first page sent to ensure that only the authorized person or recipient can receive the record or file.